 Financial Trends 1-4 These tables contain trend information to help the reader understand how the Town's financial performance and well-being have changed over time.
 Revenue Capacity 5-9 These tables contain information to help the reader assess the factors affecting the Town's ability to generate its property taxes and utility revenues.
-Debt Capacity 10-11 These schedules present information to help the reader assess the affordability of the government's current levels of outstanding debt and the government's ability to issue additional debt in the future.
+Debt Capacity 10-11 These tables present information to help the reader assess the affordability of the government's current levels of outstanding debt and the government's ability to issue additional debt in the future.
 Demographic and Economic Information 12-13 These tables offer demographic and economic indicators to help the reader understand the environment within which the Town's financial activities take place and to help make comparisons over time and with other governments.
-Operating Information 14-16 These schedules contain information about the Town's operations and resources to help the provides and the activities it performs.
+Operating Information 14-16 These tables contain information about the Town's operations and resources to help the reader understand how the Town's financial information relates to the services the Town provides and the activities it performs.